Life Insurance Claims Statistics – All the facts and figures

 Which life insurers have the most claims disputes?

-ASIC and APRA have also released claims dispute statistics for individual companies for the year ending 31 December 2023.
+ASIC and APRA have released claims dispute statistics for individual companies for the year ending 31 December 2024.
 These statistics include disputes lodged with an insurer, an external dispute resolution scheme like AFCA, or a Court or Tribunal.
 The reasons for these disputes include dissatisfaction with claims decisions, amount received or the claims process.

 The absolute number of disputes need to be viewed relative to the number of lives insured by that insurer.
 Therefore the data from ASIC below shows for each insurer the number of disputes for every 100,000 people insured (data shown below is for policies taken out through financial advisers/brokers only).